How to Build Rapport With Patients: 5 Best Practices

 Building Rapport With Patients: Meaning and Overview

 Rapport is established during the first interaction that a provider has with a patient, and is continuously strengthened throughout the course of the relationship.
-According to experts, there are three main factors that help build rapport:
+According to experts, there are three main factors that help build rapport.

-- Positive affect: This is the ability to respond to situations with positive emotions and expressions, such as cheerfulness and joy.
+This is the ability to respond to situations with positive emotions and expressions, such as cheerfulness and joy. |

-- Mutual attention: This is the ability of two individuals to stay interested and engaged with each other during an interaction.
+This is the ability of two individuals to stay interested and engaged with each other during an interaction. |

-- Interpersonal coordination: This is the process of determining one’s actions and decisions by collaborating with others.
+This is the process of determining one’s actions and decisions by collaborating with others. |

 The Importance of Establishing a Rapport With Patients

 Building rapport is essential for maintaining trust and therapeutic relationships with patients.
 When patients feel that their providers are taking the time to understand them, they’re able to more openly and honestly communicate their thoughts.
-This can improve shared decision-making and facilitate the delivery of patient-centered care.
+This can improve shared decision-making and facilitate the delivery of person-centered care.
 Research has even highlighted how this can lead to positive care outcomes, such as increased patient satisfaction, improved quality of life, and better treatment adherence.

 How to Build Rapport With a Patient: 5 Best Practices